sdparkers/hello-world/README.md

 # hello-world
-Just a retired guy wantingn to work on some Smartthings code.
+Just a retired guy wanting to work on some Smartthings code.